-TEMPE, Ariz. — The first year or two of child’s life can be a great source of fatigue and anxiety for many bleary-eyed, sleep-deprived moms.
-Research reveals, however, that the middle school years are actually most likely to be the period of parenthood when a mother battles emotional and mental difficulties.
+TEMPE, Ariz. — The first year or two of child’s life can be a great source of fatigue and anxiety for many bleary-eyed, sleep-deprived moms but has many rewarding milestones.
+Research reveals that the middle school years are actually most likely to be the period of parenthood when a mother battles emotional and mental difficulties.

 The study out of Arizona State University involved 2,247 mostly well-educated mothers with children ranging from infants to adults.
 Participants were surveyed them about parenting and perceptions of their children.
 The women were also polled on their overall well-being.

 Researchers write that the middle school years posed as significantly more difficult for moms because the “tween” years tend to be the time when kids “generally begin to experiment with risk-taking behaviors including substance use, rule-breaking, and sexual activity.”
 The change in maturity can cause confusion for moms, and bring about feelings of rejection when their children exhibit rebellious or moody behavior.

 Mothers of tweens also tended to feel “lonely, empty and dissatisfied,” experienced the lowest level of maternal satisfaction compared to mothers of infants, and even more stressed out than new parents, writes NPR’s Juli Fraga in an extensive piece on the struggles of motherhood during the middle school years.